 Full Wave Rectifier Circuit

-Full wave rectifier operation
+Full wave rectifier: basics

 The concept of the full wave rectifier is that it utilises both halves of the waveform to provide an output and this greatly improves its efficiency.